 The Malaria Consortium shared the results of a study that tested the feasibility of co-implementing vitamin A supplementation (VAS) with a seasonal malaria chemoprevention (SMC) campaign in rural and urban settings in Bauchi State Nigeria.
-This 2021 study builds on the recommendations from an initial Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. research study conducted in 2019.
+This 2021 study builds on the recommendations from an initial Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these research study conducted in 2019.
 The study was co-designed with key stakeholders including the NMEP, the FMoH (the National Agency for Food and Drug Administration and Control; the Department of Planning Research and Statistics; and the Nutrition Division), the Bauchi State Malaria Elimination Programme and the State Primary Health Care Development Agency.
-Its aim was to inform new (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or inferring the values that underpin these decisio guidance and to answer questions about safety, Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und, feasibility in different settings, the cost of the integrated campaign, and target-setting.
+Its aim was to inform new (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or guidance and to answer questions about safety, Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to, feasibility in different settings, the cost of the integrated campaign, and target-setting.

 Presenter: Dr. Olusola Oresanya, Senior Country Technical Coordinator, Malaria Consortium.
 View her bio here.